BlockHub/CIP-exchange-consumer-poloniex/README.md

     env GOOS=linux GOARCH=amd64 go build main.go
 ```

-rename the binary to process (for reasons of automatic deployment)
+rename the binary to consumer.bin (for reasons of automatic deployment)